 When relationship counseling would be beneficial, the couple will work with a counselor other than the one currently working with one of the partners.
 An initial consultation can be scheduled to consider this option by calling ext.
 7385.

 The Counseling Center staff members are committed to reaching out to the Colgate community to help educate others about psychological topics.
 We provide outreach programs that reach students, faculty, and staff on a variety of issues.

 Alcohol and other drugs, eating disorders/body image, study skills, sexual assault prevention, diversity issues, and relationship conflicts are some of the topics that we cover.
 To request a program, call us at ext.
 7385 to talk to a staff member about what we can offer.

 A psychiatrist is available for consultations to assess whether a student might benefit from adding medication as a component to the treatment regimen.
 Assessments take place at the Counseling Center and are offered at no cost to the student.

 Referrals for the psychiatric assessment are made through The Counseling Center staff; students interested in a psychiatric assessment should first schedule an appointment with a member of the Conant House staff.

 Students will not receive a prescription at this session should medication be recommended.
 Decisions about the recommendations resulting from the psychiatric assessment are discussed with a Counseling Center staff member subsequent to the assessment.

 The Counseling Center provides consultation to students who have concerns about another person or would like to explore therapy options.
-Walk-in services (3:30-4:30 p.m., Monday-Friday) can be used for such consultations; however emergencies always take precedence during walk-in hours.
+Consultation hours are held Monday through Friday from 1:30 to 4:30.
+Consultation requests are managed on a first-come, first-serve basis, however emergencies always take precedence during consultation hours.

 The Counseling Center also provides consultation to faculty and staff who have concerns about a student.
 See our guide on "How to Help Distressed Students."